rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 a process that is being orchestrated and substitute an alternate process with an identical PID value.

-The suggested threat model would be that the orchestrator would set the trust status of the adversarial process rather than the one that had emitted the security event characteristics.
-The threat interval is the latency time required for the processing of the security event description by the trust orchestrator and its associated TMA.

-Exploiting this theoretical race is extremely complex and requires an in depth understanding of the TSEM architecture.
-Rather than discuss the conditions that must be met and their implications, this discussion will first focus on the generic threat model and its generic utility to an adversary followed by a treatment of the mechanisms that TSEM implements in order to mitigate this threat.

-In short, a process in an adversarial security modeling namespace would want to execute security events that are barred from its security model with the hope of having them approved by an alternate namespace.

-A process waiting for the external modeling of a security event description can only be placed back into run state by two methods: reception of a fatal signal or the TRUST_PENDING status bit being cleared from its TSEM specific task control structure by a trust orchestrator.

-If a process being evaluated receives a fatal signal, its trust status will be set to untrusted and an error will be returned to the trust orchestrator.
-The error would cause a trust violation to be registered for the workload.
-In addition, the evaluation of the event would be terminated, so a replacement process would not receive an incorrect trust assessment for an event that was initiated by its predecessor.

-The second issue that limits the utility of a PID substitution attack is that from the point of substitution forward it would place the replacement process in the context of the security model that the trust orchestrator is enforcing.
-As a result, a substituted process would not be allowed to exhibit any security behaviors inconsistent with the model being enforced.

-If an attempt to exploit this race would be considered, an adversarial process would have to force the termination of a process in the target namespace and then fork and exit a process a sufficient number of times in order to have a process under its control match the PID value of the process that was waiting for an orchestration response.

-Measured modeling latency times for a trust orchestrator running the deterministic Quixote TMA in userspace, on current generation x86_64 hardware, averages 170 micro-seconds.
-In a worst case scenario from the perspective of an adversary, there would be a need to force the termination of the target process and then fork and execute a sufficient number of times to force the PID collision during this time interval.
+TSEM incorporates two primary protections to defeat this attack.

+First and most importantly:

+TSEM generates a unique identifier, referred to as a task number, for every task/process that is created.
+A 64-bit integer value is used for this identifier that eliminates the possibility of the value ever wrapping and repeating itself.

+A brief example of why task identifier wrapping is not a possibility.
+If a system were to fork and generate a new process once every nanosecond, it would take 54 years of continuously forking processes to wrap the task identifier counter.

+Both the PID value and the 64-bit task number are exported to the trust orchestrator for each event that is to be modeled.
+The control plane command to set the trusted or untrusted status of a process, waiting for evaluation, includes both the PID and the task number.

+Since locating a process by its PID value is a highly optimized core kernel function, the PID value is used to locate the process whose status is to be set.
+After locating the relevant process, the task number passed via the control plane call is compared to the task number in the TSEM task control structure that was set when the task was created.
+If the values do not match a control plane error is generated.

+Secondly:

+The task identity model that TSEM is based on renders such an attack, even if possible, useless.
+Readers interested in the rationale for this should review the generative functions that are are used for task identities and security state coefficients.

+The identity of a task is linked to the identity of each task in the process chain that led to the task.
+Each task identity in the chain is in turn also dependent on the cryptographic check-sum of the executable code that was the basis for the task.
+The result of this are task identities that are bound to the specific execution sequence of executable code that led to a task.

+The security coefficient for an event is in turn dependent on the identity of the task generating the event.
+This causes the security state coefficients for a modeled workload to be dependent, not only on the identity of the task that is generating the event, but upon the identities of the tasks that led to the task generating the event.

+Thus, by definition, a substituted process would be unable to generate security state coefficients consistent with the known good coefficients of a security modeling namespace being attacked.

+The following, additional protections, are in place.

-As a generic protection, TSEM in the tsem_task_kill() handler, blocks the notion of 'cross-model' signals, ie. a signal originating from an external security modeling namespace.
-This would require the adversary to reliably force a process termination through a mechanism other than signaling, for example, through the OOM killer whose signal transmission would not be blocked by this policy control.
+TSEM in the tsem_task_kill() handler, blocks the notion of 'cross-model' signals, ie. a signal originating from an external security modeling namespace, unless the signaling process has the CAP_MAC_ADMIN capability.
+This would require a non-privileged adversary to reliably force a process termination through a mechanism other than signaling, for example, through the OOM killer whose signal transmission would not be blocked by this policy control.

+Finally.

 When a subordinate security modeling namespace is created, the id number of the namespace is registered in the tsem_task structure of the trust orchestrator that is creating the namespace.
-The TSEM driver will refuse to honor control plane requests affecting the trust status of a process whose trust orchestrator security namespace id does not match the namespace identifier of the process that it is being asked to act on.
+The TSEM driver will refuse to honor control plane requests affecting the trust status of a process whose trust orchestrator security namespace identifier does not match the namespace identifier of the process that it is being asked to act on.

-As an additional protection, TSEM uses an authentication strategy that allows a process running in a security modeling namespace to verify that a control request is coming from the trust orchestrator that initiated the namespace the process is running in.
-As part of the setup of a security modeling namespace, a trust orchestrator is required to provide an ASCII hexadecimally encoded authentication key that matches the length of a digest value of cryptographic hash function being used to generate security state coefficient in the security modeling namespace.
-This authentication key must be provided by the trust orchestrator for every subsequent control plane request.

-The process that is being transferred to a subordinate security modeling namespace generates a second random key that is hashed with the authentication key provided by the trust orchestrator, using the hash function that has been defined for the security namespace.
-The resultant digest value is compared to a list of authentication keys for all currently executing namespaces.
-The selection of the second random key is repeated until a globally unique key is generated.

-This randomly generated authentication key is stored in the tsem_task structure of the process and propagated to any subsequent processes that are created in the namespace.
-The hash product of this key and the orchestration authentication key, ie. the globally unique key, is placed in the tsem_task control structure of the orchestration process.

-When a control plane request is received, the authentication key provided by the trust orchestrator is used to re-generate an authentication key based on the randomly generated namespace key held by the process whose trust status is being updated.
-The generated authentication key is compared to the key in the tsem_task structure of the process issuing the orchestration call.
-The control plane will refuse to honor a control plane request if the call specific key that is generated does not match the key generated at the time the security namespace was created.

 Event modeling
 --------------